 Avis Newman's statement, “A mark is sign of thought.”, informs my work on many levels.
 It encourages me to concentrate on what is happening in my mind as I work.
 How do thoughts form in relation to the movement of my hand or body?
 Do they align as my marks do, and then trail off and meet again?
 This led to an interest in the relationship between drawing and time.
 How is time experienced during the act of drawing?
 Does it fragment as a line bends?

 The spatial works Conglomerates stem from these concepts.
 They grow in relation to their environment and are composed of the common materials found there.
 This opens them to a mutual relationship with their surroundings.
-Shadow lines are traced between materials to forge dialogues.
+Shadow lines are traced and interconnected between materials to forge dialogues.
 These (shadow lines) then extend into the space, expanding the drawing activity.
+The drawing becomes a part of the space and functions on the same level to keep growing.

 Non-hierarchy also influences my multi-dimensional approach to drawing and, in turn, perpetuates my process.
 Installations, 3D, and 2D works function on the same level.
 This allows them to engage in an even relationship, each informing and redeveloping the other.
 The sketch, while often seen as a spring board for arriving at a fully realized work, is at the center of this, Sketches show a thought process; raw ideas and marks.
 I aim to preserve this quality in my works by leaving them at different stages of "finished".
 It creates a space to finish a piece in the imagination.